JasmineOuO/MeaningfulNonsense/src/pages/blog/02-04-2020-finding-meaningful-connections.md

 # 3. Friendships Are Not Set in Stone

 Lastly, don’t be hypnotized into this idea that you are trapped to a certain friend group.
 I used to feel weird if I befriend people from other cliques, but I learned that it’s all in your head.
-I often don’t befriend the entire friend group but I often find really meaningful friendships from certain people in other cliques and thinking back on it, if I was held back by my own hesitation, I would not have grown so many friendships in the four years of high school.
+We become scared that I often don’t befriend the entire friend group but I often find really meaningful friendships from certain people in other cliques and thinking back on it, if I was held back by my own hesitation, I would not have grown so many friendships in the four years of high school.

 ## _**But how do we determine if we are forming a meaningful friendship or if we are just wasting our time?**_